ehudmi/Hackathon_2_2025/README.md

 # Analysis of Medical Insurance Costs

-## Introduction and Objective
+## Objective

 This notebook analyzes the "Medical Cost Personal Datasets" to explore factors influencing individual medical insurance costs.
 The objective is to identify patterns and insights that can inform pricing strategies and risk assessment in the health insurance sector.

+## Environment
+The analysis was done using Google Colab with a CPU runtime (non-local)

-## Data Loading and Initial Exploration
+### Data Loading and Initial Exploration

 The dataset was loaded into a pandas DataFrame.
 Initial checks confirmed that there were no missing values.

-The dataset includes features such as age, sex, BMI, number of children, smoking status, region, and the target variable, medical charges.
+## Data Schema
+The dataset includes the following features:
+1. Age - data type - Integer
+2. Sex - data type - Object (male / female)
+3. BMI - data type - Float
+4. Children - data type - Integer
+5. Smoker - data type - Object (yes / no)
+6. Region - data type - Object (southeast / southwest / northeast / northwest)
+7. Charges - data type - Float (the target feature)

-## Exploratory Data Analysis (EDA)
+### Exploratory Data Analysis (EDA)

 Comprehensive EDA was performed to understand variable distributions and relationships with medical charges:

 *   **Age:** A general positive correlation was observed, with charges tending to increase with age.
 Scatter plots revealed distinct bands, particularly when considering smoking status.
 *   **Smoking Status:** Smoking was found to be the most significant factor influencing charges, with smokers having substantially higher mean charges than non-smokers (statistically significant difference confirmed by t-test, p < 0.001).
 *   **Sex:** A small but statistically significant difference in mean charges was observed between males and females (females having slightly lower mean charges, p < 0.05).
 *   **BMI:** A weak but statistically significant positive correlation was found between BMI and charges (correlation coefficient ≈ 0.2, p < 0.001).
 *   **Number of Children:** ANOVA test indicated a statistically significant difference in mean charges across different numbers of children (p < 0.05).